 Similar name but completely different product, up towards Furbo you’ll find Linnalla Ice-Cream.
 A Fahy family-run operation, using their own milk from their herd, served in a variety of flavours and ways.
 Great for lapping up on a seaside walk!

-Roving ’round West Clare like no one’s business, Julia Hemingway’s turquoise-tinged food truck is the stuff of dreams, selling grilled lobster and beef dripping chips to the masses.
+Roving ’round West Clare like no one’s business, Julia Hemingway’s turquoise-tinted food truck is the stuff of dreams, selling grilled lobster and beef dripping chips to the masses.
 But that’s not all, there’s also whatever is freshest and landed daily, from shellfish and oysters or chowder, bisque and other deep sea delights.

 As she’s movable, you’ll find her at several locations on different days and we found her at Daly’s Bar in Bellharbour and pre-ordered a feast, which we delighted in eating al fresco.